thegricean/LINGUIST245B/setup/README.md

 ```
 (Make sure that this actually the right path to `uniqueturker.js` as you might have put or called things differently, e.g., you might have a `_shared/` folder instead.)
 4. Now you should be all set, but **make sure to test everything in the sandbox before you post the real HITs**!
 5. As long as you use the same Unique identifier, nobody can do the experiment again.
-If you are starting a completely different experiment, just go get another Unique identifier (note that you must click on `Get Script` for the id to take effect).
+If you are starting a completely different experiment, just get another Unique identifier (note that you must click on `Get Script` for the id to take effect).

 ## Install R & RStudio

 R is a programming language widely used for statistical computing.
-RStudio is a powerful IDE (Integrated Development Environment) we will be working with
-in this course.
+RStudio is a powerful IDE (Integrated Development Environment) we will be working with in this course.

 1. [Install R](https://cran.cnr.berkeley.edu/)
 2. [Install RStudio](https://www.rstudio.com/products/rstudio/download/)